GLOBAL MARKETS-Wall Street pulls back on stocks, Treasury yields dip

 By Lawrence Delevingne

-BOSTON, March 23 (Reuters) - Wall Street took a breath on Wednesday, pushing stocks and Treasury yields down after both had powered higher earlier in the week as investors took in the strength of the economy and hawkish comments from U.S. policymakers.
+March 23 (Reuters) - Wall Street pushed stocks and Treasury yields down on Wednesday after both had powered higher earlier in the week as investors took in the strength of the economy and hawkish comments from U.S. policymakers.

-European stocks fell about 1%, with a pan-European equity benchmark .STOXX hitting a new 1-month high in early London trading before falling back as traders took profits.
+European stocks also fell about 1%, with a pan-European equity benchmark .STOXX hitting a new one-month high in early London trading before falling back as traders took profits.

-Investors were still trying to make up their mind about interest rates and stocks.
+Investors were still trying to make up their minds about interest rates and stocks.

 "Although there is widespread criticism, it's too early to take the view that the Fed won't be able to negotiate the fine line of reducing inflation without derailing growth," said Mark Haefele, Chief Investment Officer, UBS Global Wealth Management.